shalomb/shalomb/README.md

 ### Shalom 👋

-- 🔭 I’m currently working on my fatherhood skills, [rum](https://github.com/shalomb/rum), terraform providers for `$work`
+- 🔭 I’m currently working on my parenting skills, learning [go](https://github.com/shalomb?tab=repositories), developing terraform modules/providers for `$work`
-- 👨 At [`$dayjob`](https://www.takeda.com/sk-sk/who-we-are/icc/) I do `{cloud,devops,platform}` Engineering on the [Takeda Enterprise Cloud](https://www.takeda.com/newsroom/newsreleases/2020/takeda-accelerates-digital-transformation-with-accenture-and-aws/)
+- 👨 At [`$dayjob`](https://www.takeda.com/sk-sk/who-we-are/icc/) I do `{cloud,devops,platform,IaC}` engineering on the [Takeda Enterprise Cloud](https://www.takeda.com/newsroom/newsreleases/2020/takeda-accelerates-digital-transformation-with-accenture-and-aws/)
-- ⚡ I'm a big proponent of [DevOps](https://www.dynatrace.com/news/blog/what-is-devops-gene-kim-offers-an-expert-view/) - both the practices and principles.
-You can't remain effective in any domain/vertical without DevOps nowadays - _prove me wrong!_
+- ⚡ I'm a big proponent of [DevOps](https://www.dynatrace.com/news/blog/what-is-devops-gene-kim-offers-an-expert-view/) - more the principles, less the practices.
+Effectiveness is quality at speed - you can't have one without the other, _ya know?_.
-- 🌱 I dabble in [Distributed Systems](https://www.confluent.io/learn/distributed-systems/), Linux, Cloud Native Tech, Golang, Python, Rust
+- 🌱 I like to solve problems with [Distributed Systems](https://www.confluent.io/learn/distributed-systems/), Cloud Native Tech, Productivity Tools, Golang, Python
-- 👯 I’d like to work on something nebulous yet lofty (☁️ "cloud-native". get it?) with a nautical (☸) twist .. _heh_.
+- 👯 I'd like to work on something nebulous yet lofty (☁️ - get it?) ideally with a nautical (☸) twist .. _heh_.
 - 🤔 I’m looking for help tackling [this Strava <img src="img/strava.png" height="16" width="16" /> segment](https://www.strava.com/segments/21756358) 🚴
 - 📫 How to reach me: [shalomb.id/#contact](https://shalomb.id/#contact)